google/mtail/docs/Deploying.md

 mtail --address=127.0.0.1 --port=8080`
 ```

-Note that the address "0.0.0.0" is treated by Go as dual-stack: https://github.com/golang/go/issues/17615
+Depending on your version of Go, the address "0.0.0.0" is treated by Go as dual-stack; see https://github.com/golang/go/issues/17615 and https://pkg.go.dev/net#Listen

 ### Push based collection